 An impressive 92% of APUSH alumnae would recommend the class.

 The majority of the reviews focus on course experience, the importance of overall concepts and different topics, the need for steady preparation, and helpful study methods.
+We’ve collated a selection that give a variety of advice on common topics:

 1. Students have a lot to say about their experiences of APUSH, some positive …